 Frequently Asked Questions About Medical Negligence

-Some of the most often mentioned medical errors in research reports on the topic include: failure to obtain consent, errors related to diagnosis (misdiagnosis, failure to diagnose and delay in diagnosis), medication errors (including prescription, pharmaceutical and administration of medication errors), anesthesia errors (including errors in administering anesthesia and failure to respond to patients’ distress in surgery), surgical errors, emergency room errors and birth errors.
+Some of the most often mentioned medical errors in research reports on the topic include failure to obtain consent, errors related to diagnosis (misdiagnosis, failure to diagnose and delay in diagnosis), medication errors (including prescription, pharmaceutical and administration of medication errors), anesthesia errors (including errors in administering anesthesia and failure to respond to patients’ distress in surgery), surgical errors, emergency room errors and birth errors.

 The standard of care is the level of care that physicians and other health care providers must follow.
-In Ohio, it is defined as what a reasonable, careful physician or other health care provider would do, or refrain from doing, under the same or similar circumstances.
+In Ohio, it is defined as what a reasonable, careful physician or any other health care provider would do, or refrain from doing, under the same or similar circumstances.
 In most cases, the standard of care must be proven with expert testimony.

-Any medical care provider can commit malpractice, including general practice physicians, specialists such as optometrists, orthopedists and oncologists; specialists who assist in treatment plans set in motion by other doctors such as anesthesiologists and pharmacists; radiologists and diagnostic laboratory personnel; allied health care providers such as nurses and therapists; and many others.
+Any medical care provider can commit malpractice, including general practice physicians; specialists such as optometrists, orthopedists and oncologists; specialists who assist in treatment plans set in motion by other doctors such as anesthesiologists and pharmacists; radiologists and diagnostic laboratory personnel; allied health care providers such as nurses and therapists; and many others.

 Medical malpractice cases are notoriously complicated to prove, expensive to work up and document, and difficult to win because of constraints established by legislatures.
 When choosing a law firm to handle a medical malpractice case, it is important to ask about the attorneys’ experience and track record.

-A detailed investigation will look at what happened, what the outcome was, what the patient’s losses were, what other health care providers in similar situations typically do, and what specialty experts say about how the case was handled by the health care professionals.
+A detailed investigation will look at what happened, what the outcome was, what the patient’s losses were, what other health care providers in similar situations typically do and what specialty experts say about how the case was handled by the health care professionals.